 If I'm being completely honest, this cinnamon roll cake recipe has been in the works for a while now.
 It was on my list of recipes to develop since the early days of my blog, and I tried it a couple of different ways before I was completely satisfied with it.
 So you know this one is a true winner!

-Why You’ll Love This Gluten Free Cinnamon Roll Cake Recipe…
+Why You'll Love This Cinnamon Roll Bundt Cake

-- It is beyond soft and moist — you really need to try this cake to know what I’m talking about.
-I LOVE the texture and can’t rave about it enough!
+- It is beyond soft and fluffy -- you really need to try this cake to know what I'm talking about.
+I LOVE the texture and can't rave about it enough!

 - That cinnamon sugar swirl.
-I personally like to preserve just a little bit of the mix to sprinkle over the top of the bundt cake (which, once you take it out and invert it, will be the bottom… so it creates a delicious crust!).
-In this particular instance, I opted to use more for the crust and less for the inner swirl, as you can see in the photos, but you do you!
+I like to preserve half of the mix to sprinkle over the top of the bundt cake (which, once you take it out and invert it, will be the bottom... so it creates a delicious crust!).

-I’ve made a couple of bundt cakes here on this blog (marble and chocolate chip, to be exact), but I’ve never really talked much about how to keep your bundt cake from sticking to the pan.
+When it comes to keeping your bundt cake from sticking to the pan.
 I think getting the right pan does make all the difference.
 You want to make sure your pan is non-stick, like this one.

 You'll also want to make sure your cake has cooled sufficiently before attempting to invert it out of your pan.

-Finally, I love to top this easy cinnamon cake off with a simple glaze: just powdered sugar and heavy cream.
+Finally, I love to top this easy cinnamon cake off with a simple glaze: just powdered sugar and milk.
 This part admittedly involves some eyeballing, so you may end up needing more or less cream depending on the consistency.
-You can also use milk for a thinner glaze.

 To be completely honest, I love an imperfect glaze so I just drip it on with a spoon and hope for the best.
 That's all there is to it!